 Foods that cause inflammation aren’t limited to the food itself.
 The container it comes in can also be harming your health.
 Aluminum cans contain dreaded BPA.
 Some of that chemical is leached into the food during its long shelf life.
 Studies show that, aside from inducing inflammation, BPA also increases obesity and insulin resistance.

 Do you really need to buy canned peaches or canned beans when you could acquire them from a fresh source?
 We certainly acknowledge that canned goods have the convenience factor.
 If you do opt for foods in a can, look for a manufacturer that confirms its containers are BPA-free.

 6. Artificial Sweeteners

-We hate to break it to you, but diet soda is no better than its regular sugar-heavy counterpart.
+We hate to break it to you, but diet soda is no better than its regular sugar-laden counterpart.
 Sure, you don’t have to put up with the extra empty calories, but the carbonated beverage contains dangerous artificial sweeteners, mostly in the form of aspartame.
 The Arthritis Foundation has warned against the use of aspartame due to its potential for inducing inflammation.

 Of course, not all artificial sweeteners are created equal.
 The ones you should definitely steer clear of include aspartame, saccharin, acesulfame, and sucralose.
 Any item — including dietary supplements — that contains these artificial sweeteners are among the culprits.